 I am a big fan of brownies.
 Love ’em.
 So when it came time to experiment with desert during my gluten-free experiment, the first thing I did was hunt down a brownie mix that was GF.
 I came across Betty Crocker gluten-free brownies.

 It wasn’t exactly a cakewalk finding gluten-free brownies at a restaurant.

 I’d have loved to find a higher quality version, but I settled for the Betty Crocker mix from my local Harris Teeter.

-Rice flour, in my brownie mix?
-That sounds like a disaster coming, even for gluten-free brownie mix!
+The first thing I noticed on the box was rice flour.
+Rice in my brownie mix?
+That sounds like a disaster coming, even for a gluten-free brownie mix!

 The most surprising part of the gluten-free brownies was the ingredients: